 “Presenting our brand marketing strategy virtually was another very tough part of this project,” Murray said.
 The team had only weeks to convert the entirety of their findings and presentation to a virtual medium.
 “Nonetheless, with teamwork we made it work and successfully presented our strategy.”

-As the team’s focus on was on creating loyalty among students, they devised several methods to establish continued patronage.
+As the team’s focus was on creating loyalty among students, they devised several methods to establish continued patronage.
 White worked to plan possible events that would attract incoming students, and Swartz took the lead on designing a mock-up of a mobile app that offers a rewards system for returning students.

 To recognize the team’s efforts and winning strategy, Graduate Hotels honored White Rabbit members with gift certificates to stay at the new hotel in East Lansing when it opens.